ionutferarudev/currency-rate-converter/README.md

 * Rounding when calculating the amount is not done correctly for this type of operation (we're loosing money!) and it is done in the wrong place.
   * Fixed the rounding problem, by using the default rounding method (HALF_EVEN) when calculating money.
 As improvement, we could consider using JSR 354: [Money and Currency API](https://jcp.org/en/jsr/detail?id=354)
 * Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
 See [#10](https://github.com/cleankod/currency-rate-converter/pull/10) as a starting point.
 Or maybe there is a better solution to the problem at hand?
+  * I think that the solution proposed fits just right, because it doesn't pollute the domain records with annotations or any framework specific code.
 * Move parameter-specific logic outside the controller.
   * Moved the logic into an account core adapter.
   * Replaced optional with exception -> AccountNotFound